mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

   gem "capybara" # feature tests end
 ```
 Run `bundle` to install everything.
 May as well initialise rspec ready for later `rspec --init`.

 ### Make a Rakefile
 `touch Rakefile`
 This file allows the use of "rake", which will be used to run the commands about the databases.

 The minimum to put in here is
 ```ruby
 # in Rakefile
 require "sinatra/activerecord/rake"
 ```
 Because the gem sinatra-activerecord provides some "Rake tasks".
 Don't know what they are really.
-If this file doesn't work, I copied this off someone else
+If this file doesn't work, I copied this off someone else:
 ```ruby
 # in Rakefile
 require "sinatra/activerecord/rake"